kojix2/verisum/README.md

 ### Experimental multi-threading support (preview)

-This feature may not work properly.
-The limitation on the speed of checksum computation is often IO.
-Therefore, achieving parallelism is not my priority.
+This feature is experimental.
+The limitation on the speed of checksum computation is often I/O. Therefore, achieving parallelism is not the main focus.

+To use this feature, compile and run with the following commands:

 ```sh
 git clone https://github.com/kojix2/checksum.cr